DavideCosta95/ChartGram/assets/docs/user_guide.md

 Bot interactions example screens available [here](/assets/docs/example_screens.md).

+# Webapp
+Collected data is available also on a webapp, reachable at `http://<BASE_URL>:<PORT>/webapp/groups/{groupId}/?authorization={token}`.
+To configure `BASE_URL` and `PORT` in said url, go to [configuration files](/assets/docs/user_guide.md#configuration-files) guide section.
+More information about authorization available [here](/assets/docs/user_guide.md#authentication).
+The `{groupId}` path variable represents the Telegram id of the group which is querying for.
+It must match the group id mapped by the authorization `token` present as query param, more details in the [authentication section](/assets/docs/user_guide.md#authentication).

+About the security layer, it is demanded to a reverse-proxy, to be placed architecturally between the application and the extern.
+Like this, the system is more modular, and it's possible to restart this entry point without impacting the application, other than being able to change cipher key and various tunings.

 # API

 The application exposes a REST API to access collected data.
 By default, an authentication is needed to perform requests to such API.
 To disable authentication for API use, set `"test": true` in `./config/configuration.json`, with reference to [test mode](/assets/docs/user_guide.md#test-mode).

 ## Endpoints

 The following endpoints are served from the base path (i.e. by default `localhost:8080`) and all return JSON arrays of object, with respect to the respective endpoint purpose.
 All the calls must be performed by `HTTP GET` requests.

 - `/api/groups/{groupId}/users`
   - example response: